Jade MacRae

-Jade Aurora Moana MacRae (born 4 June 1979) is an Australian soul singer and the daughter of professional musicians Joy Yates and Dave MacRae.
-MacRae is best known for her top 40 singles MacRae "So Hot Right Now" and "Superstar", both released in 2005.
+Jade Aurora MacRae is an Australian soul singer and the daughter of professional musicians Joy Yates and Dave MacRae.
+MacRae is best known for her top 40 singles "So Hot Right Now" and "Superstar", both released in 2005.
 In 2012, following her marriage to Australian hip hop artist Phrase, MacRae continued her musical career under the new moniker of Dune.